Government contract proposal

 Governments request competitive contract proposals when they believe there are more issues than initial cost in buying a needed product or service.
 In addition to cost, governments often consider issues such as risk (i.e., Will the product or service meet the government need?), schedule (i.e., Will the product or service be delivered or finished in time?), quality (i.e., Will the product or service meet the need each time it is delivered or needed?), long-term cost (i.e., What is the total cost of a product or service over its lifetime?).
 Most governments use proposals to buy any product that is not a commodity or to buy services that are not routine.

 In the United States, federal proposals are governed by the Federal Acquisition Regulation, commonly referred to as the FAR.
 Most countries have at least some form of purchasing regulations that govern proposals.
 Regional and local governments have similar laws, although enforcement varies greatly.

-Government proposals are written in response to specific requests for proposals (RFPs).
+Government proposals are written in response to a specific Request for Proposals (RFPs).
 The RFPs specify the government's requirements for the product or service it intends to buy.
 In the United States, federal RFPs also specify, in accordance with the FAR, how the proposal should be prepared (Section L in the RFP) and what criteria will be used to evaluate proposals (Section M) Federal Acquisition Regulations.
 Other countries, states and local governments may also provide requirements for proposal preparation and evaluation criteria, although this is not always the case.